holo911/holo911/README.md

 - Learning Python
 - Improving JS knowledge through jQuery and full-stack website development
 - Improving advanced uses of Java classes and OOP => https://github.com/holo911/BunyipsFTC
-- May start to use Unity Engine soon
+- May start to use Unity Engine soon, but is a low priority
 - Preparing to create a digital portfolio website
 - Shielded metal arc welding, Handyman skills, lots of self-improvement